First off, what is an outdoor kitchen?

 5. Design Options

-Outdoor kitchen countertops are also important.
+Outdoor kitchen countertops are also important for food prep and more.
 Depending on the climate, certain materials work better in an outdoor setting and include stone tile, granite, glazed ceramic tile and concrete.
 These options provide strength and durability while still being decorative.
 However, it is critical to note these materials need to be maintained and are subject to damage by extreme temperatures.
 Man-made options such as Dekton® by Cosentino® offer an alternative since they are created for outdoor applications.